mithunkumarc/learning-golang/modules/ReadMe.md

 #### go.mod file

-      required dependencies will be listed in this fille similar to package.json file in nodejs
+      required dependencies will be listed in this file similar to package.json file in nodejs